10:30 am Sunday Worship

 They are man centered, and because they’re man centered, they are manipulators.
 By contrast, Jesus fears God.
 Jesus reverences God and we saw that clearly when he faced down thousands of men with great interest in staying put and he drove them out of his Father’s house.
 He fears God.
 He wants the Temple treated as holy, not used for profane business and profiteering.
 Jesus is the consummate God fearer.

-Why not quote John the Baptist side, his teaching?
+Why not quote John the Baptist, site his teaching?
 Explain to everyone where John has contradicted the Bible.
 Why not do the same and examine the teaching of Jesus?
 Obviously it’s because they have really no biblical case.
 They’ve chosen their position, they’ve staked their claim, and they are not budging from it.

-We’re going to see through a little conspiratorial planning later in the text that they try their hand at that with Jesus.
+We’re gonna see through a little conspiratorial planning later in the text that they try their hand at that with Jesus.
 They actually tried to bring text to his attention, thinking themselves quite clever.
-They got scribal support, rabbinical support.
-They’ve been studying the text, they know the traditions, and they’re about to, to put it all into a ball and throw fastballs and curveballs in Jesus’ way.
-You know what he’s going to do with every single one of them.
-He’s going to bust the stitching out of those balls.
+They got scribal support, rabbinical support, they’ve been studying the text, they know the traditions, and they’re about to, to put it all into a ball and throw fastballs and curveballs in Jesus’ way.
+You know what he’s gonna do with every single one of them.
+He’s gonna bust the stitching out of those balls.
 We’ll see that as time comes.

 By contrast, once again, the subject of Jesus’ teaching and preaching is the Kingdom of God.
 His, the content of his teaching always has biblical themes, prophetic themes, themes of restoration and hope.
 He’s there to go directly to the heart of the matter and preach to the heart and preach to the spiritual concerns and issues.
 He’s not preaching politics and social issues.
 He’s not trying to keep the Titanic afloat.
 Rearrange the deck chairs as it goes down.
 He’s not on a speaking tour to promote his new book, Twelve Steps to Better Whatever.
 He’s not, he’s not doing anything, he’s teaching the people the Word of God.
 He is preaching the gospel.
 These people need salvation.

-So what’s revealed as they reason among themselves, as they decide what they’ll say to Jesus?
-How they answer his question, their disregard for truth, their disregard for the actual question about authority, and their utter disregard for people.
-Jesus exposes hypocrisy, pride, self love as a truth teller and a God fearer and a Bible teacher, Jesus is a man of integrity, a man of principle, a man of unassailable character.
+So what’s revealed as they reason among themselves, as they decide what they’ll say to Jesus, how they’ll answer his question, their disregard for truth, their disregard for the actual question about authority, and their utter disregard for people.
+Jesus exposes hypocrisy, pride, self-love.
+As a truth teller, and a God fearer, and a Bible teacher, Jesus is a man of integrity, a man of principle, a man of unassailable character.

 It’s manifestly clear that these men are not men of principle.
 They’re pragmatists.
 They’re unprincipled hypocrites.
 They have no regard for truth.
 They don’t, they do not fear God.
 They do not love people.
 They’re willing to say whatever works.
 Whatever mollifies the people keeps them at bay so they can keep serving themselves.